 - Cellulitis is a deep bacterial infection of the skin.

-- Cellulitis usually causes redness, swelling, and tenderness.
+- It often causes redness, swelling, and soreness.

-- Good hygiene and skin care can help prevent cellulitis.
+- Good hygiene, protective footwear, and skin care can help prevent cellulitis.

 - Watch any breaks in the skin for signs of infection.